On the Computational Properties of Obviously Strategy-Proof Mechanisms: An algorithm for deciding whether a choice rule is OSP-implementable

 Suppose we have finite type sets $(T_i)_{i \in N}$, outcome set $X$, a choice rule $\choice:\prod_i T_i \rightarrow X$, and utility functions $u_i: T_i \times X \rightarrow \bR$.
 An instance of the decision problem is comprised by $\sum_i|T_i|$ functions, one for each type $t_i$,

 Each of these functions requires $\prod_i|T_i|$ real numbers to express in general.
 In our decision problem, we take these functions as the input.
-Hence, we define which is the size of the table that specifies the payoffs to each type of each agent, for each profile of reports.
+Hence, we define

+which is the size of the table that specifies the payoffs to each type of each agent, for each profile of reports.
 Running times for algorithms on $\choice$ will be expressed as a function of $|\choice|$.\footnote{A limitation of this approach is that, because we take the payoffs induced by the choice rule as an input, we abstract from the difficulty of computing the choice rule itself.
 For instance, there are settings in which welfare-maximizing choice rules are not tractable to compute \citep{hartline2015non, leyton2017economics}.
-If a choice rule's output cannot be quickly computed, then its induced payoffs also cannot be quickly computed, which complicates checking whether it is even strategy-proof.}
+In such settings, even verifying strategy-proofness can be difficult.}

 First consider the problem of deciding whether $\choice$ is strategy-proof.
 For each $i$ and each $t_i\in T_i$, it is necessary and sufficient to verify for all $t_i'\in T_i$ and all $t_{-i}\in T_{-i}$ that $u_{t_i}(\choice(t_i,t_{-i}))\geq u_{t_i}(\choice(t_i',t_{-i}))$.
 This verification requires $\sum_i|T_i|^2|T_{-i}|=|\choice|$ steps, so deciding whether $\choice$ is SP requires linear time.